Hugh Capet: French monarchy in the 10th century

 The realm in which Hugh grew up, and of which he would one day be king, bore little resemblance to modern France.
 Hugh's predecessors did not call themselves kings of France, and that title was not used by his successors until the time of his descendant Philip II.
 Kings ruled as rex Francorum ("King of the Franks"), the title remaining in use until 1190 (but note the use of FRANCORUM REX by Louis XII in 1499, by Francis I in 1515, and by Henry II about 1550, and on French coins up to the eighteenth century.)
 The lands they ruled comprised only a small part of the former Carolingian Empire.
 The eastern Frankish lands, the Holy Roman Empire, were ruled by the Ottonian dynasty, represented by Hugh's first cousin Otto II and then by Otto's son, Otto III.
-The lands south of the river Loire had largely ceased to be part of the West Francia kingdom in the years after Charles the Simple was deposed in 922.
-Both the Duchy of Normandy and the Duchy of Burgundy were largely independent, and Brittany entirely so—although from 956 Burgundy was ruled by Hugh's brothers Otto and Henry.
+For a time loyalty to the Carolingians remained strong in the lands south of the river Loire after Charles the Simple was deposed in 922.
+Both the Duchy of Normandy and the Duchy of Burgundy were largely autonomous, and Brittany entirely so—although from 956 Burgundy was ruled by Hugh's brothers Otto and Henry.